KCallaghan/WTM/README.md

 # The Water Table Model (WTM)

-***This model combines groundwater and surface water flow to output the elevation of the water table relative to the land surface at a given time.***
+***This model combines groundwater flow and dynamic lake simulation to output the elevation of the water table relative to the land surface at a given time.***

 The model is intended for determining the depth or elevation of the water table, given a certain topography and set of climate inputs.
 Water table can be below ground (groundwater) or above ground (lake surfaces).

-The model works by coupling groundwater and surface water components.
-The groundwater component moves water cell-to-cell using Darcy's Law with a finite-difference approach in a single layer of vertically integrated hydraulic conductivity.
+The model works by coupling groundwater and dynamic lake components.
+The groundwater component moves water cell-to-cell by solving the 2D groundwater flow equation for a heterogeneous, horizontally isotropic medium.
+It uses PETSc's SNES component to do so.
+The model is structured with a single layer of vertically integrated hydraulic conductivity.

-The surface-water component was collaboratively written by R Barnes and KL Callaghan.
+The dynamic lake component was collaboratively written by R Barnes and KL Callaghan.
 It works by creating a hierarchy of depressions for the topography, and then allowing water to move across the land surface, filling depressions and spilling from one depression into another.
 For more details on the depression hierarchy, see:

 **Barnes, R, Callaghan, KL, and Wickert, AD, (2020), [Computing water flow through complex landscapes, Part 2: Finding hierarchies in depressions and morphological segmentations](https://esurf.copernicus.org/articles/8/431/2020/), *Earth Surf.
 Dynam.*, doi:10.5194/esurf-8-431-2020**